EYE EXAM BEGA

 Servicing clients Tathra, Tura, Bombala, Narooma, Merimbula and Eden since 1984

 Eye drops are sometimes used in standard eye examinations to dilate the pupil as well as used in treatments for vision problems.
 We are also optical prescription spectacle makers so please bring all your spectacles, sunglasses and any eye drops currently being used to your appointment, medication lists and family history details if relevant.

-Suffice to say just as not all lenses are the same, nor are eye examinations in respect of scope and time taken and rebates, nor eg digital retinal imaging and scans.Your eye exam has to best fit your life and health care
+Suffice to say, just as not all lenses are the same, nor are eye examinations regarding scope and time involved and rebates, nor, e.g. digital retinal imaging and scans.
+Every eye is different and even change over time, e.g. its colour vision to fit your life and health care best.

 Your regular eye exam and cost

 Should the scheduled fee be charged, you will be entitled to the Medicare rebate.
 If you are bulk billed, a lower amount is paid to the optometrist by the Government instead.
 This claim amount has not changed with CPI in decades due to government restrictions (but is being lobbied for.)
 Costs have increased with the evolution of new technologies, which also vary widely and often misrepresented or understood.
 All health funds may not cover some eye health costs, such as specific diagnostic imaging and OCT scans.